Myth: Replacing ‘underperforming’ buses with microtransit will save money and be better for passengers

 The first problem with ‘on-demand’ microtransit is the same as with any attempt to design transport service primarily by reacting to demand rather than just ‘predicting and providing’ a uniform standard of service upfront (as is done with the road network).
 Any on-demand service will be inherently retractive because, unlike a regular turn-up-and-go service, potential passengers must expend effort to learn about its existence and the booking mechanism prior to travel, rather than just showing up at the bus stop.
 Should unexpected new demand appear, such services (being inherently small scale) are likely to be overwhelmed before they can scale up to cater for it, resulting in a poor experience for newcomers.
 All in all, when this kind of service is established in a car-dependent area, there is no reason at all for the area not to remain car-dependent.

 The second problem is that the ‘flexibility’ of these routes is a double-edged sword.
 Providing a semblance of door-to-door service for more than one or two people at a time introduces ad-hoc detours that eat up travel time and undermine the service’s ability to compete with private car travel.
+If passengers can’t count on a reliable arrival time at their destination, they also can’t reliably connect to other public transport services such as regional trains that only run once an hour or less.
 This is another reason it is difficult for on-demand services to scale up easily if demand ever increases beyond a low level.

-Of course, public transport itself solved this problem over a century ago by operating fixed direct routes that put lots of origins and destinations within walking distance, rather than trying to run past everyone’s front door.
+Of course, public transport itself solved this problem over a century ago (and some argue, as early as the 17th century thanks to mathematician Blaise Pascal no less) by operating fixed direct routes that put lots of origins and destinations within walking distance, rather than trying to run past everyone’s front door.
 Sure enough, as TNCs UberPool and Lyft Line scale up in the USA, they have found themselves doing the same thing, and becoming more and more like ordinary bus services.
 The more things change, the more they stay the same!

 Melbourne’s own FlexiRide services also operate with fixed stop locations rather than door-to-door, and require at least one end of the journey to be at a designated ‘hub’ such as a railway station, shopping centre or school.
 Given passengers still have to book the service before walking to the bus stop and waiting (the average wait time is 15 minutes) it’s not clear these services are really any more ‘flexible’ than a regular bus that turns up without you having to call for it in advance.